 In early June the Cornish countryside is brimming with beautiful, colourful wildflowers.
 One of the most fragrant is the elderflower, which can be found growing wild on trees all over our beautiful county.
-It’s many delicate white blooms are not only pretty, they can be picked and transformed into a delicous and refreshing drink.
+It’s many delicate white blooms are not only pretty, they can be picked and transformed into a delicious and refreshing natural drink.

 Here is our recipe for Homemade Elderflower Cordial.